UC Davis looks to make it back-to-back Big West wins as the Aggies take on Cal State Fullerton

 Named head coach of the women's basketball program in October of 2010, Gross officially began her first year at the helm during the 2011-12 season, immediately leading the Aggies to 17 wins and their third consecutive postseason berth (and fourth in five years) with a bid in the WNIT.
-Under her tutelage, UC Davis has been a perennial contender in the Big West Conference, advancing to the conference tournament in four straight seasons, working up from first-round berths in her first two years to an appearance in the semifinal round in 2015 -- the program's first showing among the league's final four since the Aggies won the tournament title and advanced to the NCAA Tournament in 2011.
+Under her tutelage, UC Davis has been a perennial contender in the Big West, advancing to the conference tournament in five straight seasons, working up from first-round berths in her first two years to an appearance in the Big West Tournament championship game in 2016 -- the program's first showing in the league's title game since the Aggies won the tournament and advanced to the NCAA's in 2011.

 As the program's offensive coordinator, she implemented a Princeton-style offense, building it from the ground up.
 Using the fundamentals of sharp cuts, smart passes, and an unprecedented level of teamwork, the Aggies have been able to give opponents fits with their precision and execution.
-That has paid off as UC Davis has led the league in field goal percentage in each of the last two seasons and paced the Aggies to the top of the Big West three-point shooting charts in 2014-15.
+That has paid off as UC Davis has led the league in field goal percentage in two of the last three seasons (finishing second in 2016) and paced the Aggies to the top of the Big West three-point shooting charts in 2015.

-During her tenure as head coach, Gross has coached eight players to various All-Big West honors -- including three-time first-team all-conference performer Sydnee Fipps, who became only the second Aggie student-athlete to accomplish the feat (Paige Mintun, 2009-11) and only one of 11 players in the history of the Big West Conference to earn first-team honors at least three times in a career.
+During her tenure as head coach, Gross has coached 10 players to a total of 16 All-Big West honors -- including three-time first-team all-conference performer Sydnee Fipps, who became only the second Aggie student-athlete to accomplish the feat (Paige Mintun, 2009-11) and only one of 11 players in the history of the Big West Conference to earn first-team honors at least three times in a career.
 Fipps eventually ended her career as the program's all-time scoring leader at the Division I level and second on the school's all-time list with 1,636 career points.

-Samantha Meggison was a first-team honoree in 2011-12, current UC Davis senior Alyson Doherty is a two-time second-team choice, while Hannah Stephens and Cortney French have earned honorable mention honors.
-In addition, current Aggies Doherty, Molly Greubel, and Dani Nafekh, have been honored as all-freshman team selections, while Doherty was named to the 2015 Big West All-Tournament Team.
+Samantha Meggison was a first-team honoree in 2011-12, Alyson Doherty earned first-team honors in 2016 and was a two-time second-team choice, while Hannah Stephens, Cortney French, Celia Marfone, and current junior Pele Gianotti have earned honorable mention honors.
+In addition, Doherty, Molly Greubel, current junior Dani Nafekh, and sophomore Morgan Bertsch, have been honored as all-freshman team selections, while Doherty (twice in 2015 and 2016) and Bertsch (2016) have earned Big West All-Tournament Team laurels

-In addition, 20 student-athletes have gone on to earn all-conference honors -- including eight first-team honorees, 11 players have been named the league's player of the week, five have been honored on the conference's all-freshman team -- including 2009 Freshman of the Year Lauren Juric, and five student-athletes have led the league in various statistical categories at the end of the year.
+In addition, 18 student-athletes have gone on to earn a total of 30 all-conference honors -- including nine first-team awards, 11 players have been named the league's player of the week, six have been honored on the conference's all-freshman team -- including 2009 Freshman of the Year Lauren Juric, and seven student-athletes have led the league in various statistical categories at the end of the year.

 In addition to her coaching responsibilities, Gross has been the recruiting coordinator for the Aggies since her arrival in 2004.
 As a former three-year CoSIDA Academic All-District VIII honoree, Gross knows what it takes both athletically and academically to succeed at UC Davis.
 Off the court, and in the classroom, the Aggies have shined, led by Jessica Campbell, who was a second-team CoSIDA Academic All-District VIII honoree in 2008, while also earning a pair of Division I Independent Women's Basketball All-Academic Team honors in 2005 and 2006, a Big West All-Academic Team honor as a senior, as well as the Hubert Heitman Award as the department's Outstanding Female Athlete of the Year in 2008.